agrc/gis.utah.gov/about/organizations/user-groups/index.md

 For more information, please contact David Evans: <david.evans@sgcity.org>.

-**Uintah Basin User Group**

-Unitah Basin User Group: UBUG consists of Geo-spatial technicians and specialists from State and Federal agencies, private organizations, Uintah, Daggett, Duchesne, and Wasatch Counties.
-It is open to anyone that would like to attend.
-This user group conducts quarterly meetings featuring trainings, discussions on GIS and other Geo-spatial applications and/or problems that those attending might need help with.

 **Utah Valley User Group**

 The Utah Valley GIS Users Group (UVGIS) is a community of GIS professionals, users and students located in Utah Valley and neighboring areas.
 The group meets quarterly and is an opportunity for networking, sharing data, exchanging ideas/solutions, and implementing GIS technologies.